AhmedMhvouz/DataBase1Task/README.md

-# DataBase2
+# DataBaseTask
-simple database project with sql for faculty
+simple database project with sql, erd and schema for faculty